 Custer's plan was identical to the plan already made for the following day, when back up troops would have arrived - only without the back up troops.

 “Too many Sioux.
 Stay away,” said one of Custer's six Crow scouts.

 Custer scanned the vanishing darkness through his telescope lens.
 Here and there, small groups of women fetched water from a stream.
 Some carried babies on their backs.
 No one else was visible, perhaps because it was half past five in the morning.

-“Mostly women and children,” decided Custer aloud, in a lapse of judgment so gigantic that some historians believe he was drunk at the time.
+“Mostly women and children,” decided Custer aloud, in a lapse of judgment so gigantic that many historians believe he was drunk at the time.